White close button

 However, traditional methods of sending surveys and questionnaires by email are plagued by two common problems: inaccurate or missing information and low response rates.

 Implementing thank you page surveys, on the other hand, is a great way to increase customer response rates.
-Customers who’ve just bought from you are much more likely to comply with another request – filling a survey, in this case.
+Customers who’ve just bought from you are much more likely to comply with another request – filling out a survey, in this case.
+See how Harry’s does this efficiently on their thank you page:

 Here’s the thing: